 Her clients have included the National 9/11 Memorial Museum, the MIT Museum, the American Folk Art Museum, the Gapminder Foundation, Biosphere 2, Todo Mundo/David Byrne, NYU Abu Dhabi, and the Smithsonian.
-She was a member of the inaugural Experimental Research Design Lab team at Autodesk’s Pier 9, an artist-in-residence at the Prelinger Library, and a Santa Fe Art Institute resident artist; she maintained a long-term affiliation with the metaLAB at Harvard University and is an Imaginary College Fellow with the Center for Science and Imagination at Arizona State University.
-Wasserman received a Bachelor of Arts in visual arts and history from Oberlin College and a master’s degree from the Interactive Telecommunications Program (ITP) at NYU Tisch School of the Arts.
-She is currently pursuing a PhD within ASU’s Human and Social Dimensions of Science and Technology program in the School for the Future of Innovation in Society.
+She was a member of the inaugural Experimental Research Lab team at Autodesk’s Pier 9, an artist-in-residence at the Prelinger Library, and a Santa Fe Art Institute resident artist; she maintained a long-term affiliation with the metaLAB at Harvard University and is an Imaginary College Fellow with the Center for Science and Imagination at Arizona State University.
+Wasserman received a Bachelor of Arts in visual arts and history from Oberlin College, a master’s degree from the Interactive Telecommunications Program (ITP) at NYU Tisch School of the Arts, and a PhD from ASU’s Human and Social Dimensions of Science and Technology program in the School for the Future of Innovation in Society.

 Before joining the design industry full time, she worked as an archivist, fine art photographer, documentary researcher, and museum educator.
-Her ongoing personal projects include long-term documentary work on the institutionalization (and omission) of narratives about the US nuclear-industrial complex, zines, and handmade books.
+Her ongoing personal projects include long-term documentary work on the institutionalization (and omission) of narratives about the US nuclear-industrial complex, envisioning new models of public imagination for how we survive better together, creative approaches to the renewable energy transition, zines, and handmade books.
 She's spoken, taught, and participated in conferences, festivals, universities, and symposiums.
-She's published peer-reviewed articles within Curator: The Museum Journal and also occasionally writes for HiLoBrow.
+She's published peer-reviewed articles within Curator: The Museum Journal and Environmental Justice, and she also occasionally writes for HiLoBrow.

-In 2021 Wasserman is a PhD candidate concentrating on developing new models of public imagination for how we survive better together.
-She continues to collaborate in the design industry on projects for major institutions and undertakes select additional projects such as design of branding/identity, graphics, websites, and print publications.
-While working on her dissertation research, she also serves as a research assistant on scholarship regarding how communities impacted by oil and gas pipelines engage with civic processes.
-Her dissertation, a Science and Technology Studies approach grounded in her studies of environmental justice, knowledge production systems, complex adaptive systems science, and futures methods, is titled CONSTRUCTING SURVIVAL: Collaborative Imaginations in the Face of Social-Ecological-Technical Uncertainty.
+In 2022 Wasserman completed her PhD, concentrating on increasing collective survivability.
+Her dissertation, a Science and Technology Studies approach grounded in her studies of sustainability, environmental justice, knowledge production systems, complex adaptive systems science, and futures methods, is titled CONSTRUCTING SURVIVAL: Collaborative Imaginations in the Face of Social-Ecological-Technical Uncertainty.

 "spool five" is a reference to Samuel Beckett's Krapp's Last Tape.